roseengineering/rffdtd/README.md

 --pitch option sets the length of a side of a FDTD grid cell in millimeters to use.
 The --stop option tells rffdtd which port it should excite last.

+The maximum frequency returned is determined by the width in seconds (--ntau) of the excitation pulse.
+While the frequency step used is determined by the number of simulation steps (--steps).
+The minimum number of allowable simulation steps is set at 2 * ntau * ndelay.
+Lastly the time period of each simulation step is set by cell size (--pitch), which affects the maximum frequency since --ntau is given in units of simulation steps.

 ```
 $ rffdtd --df 5e9 --stop 1 --pitch .264 examples/lowpass.zip